crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Green Draconians
   are used to venomous surroundings and breathe clouds of mephitic vapours.
-They are especially good in the arts of poison and without deficiencies in other magic realms.
+They are especially good in the arts of alchemy and without deficiencies in other magic realms.
 Later on, they will develop a poisonous stinger.

 Yellow Draconians